Goniobasis or "Elimia" laqueata

 - I reviewed the evidence that P. alveare may be a downstream ecophenotypic morph of P. laqueata in my essay of 8Aug18, Pleurocera alveare: Another case of CPP?

 - In my essay of 18Sept24 I restricted The Type Locality of Melania laqueata to Browns Creek in Nashville, TN.
-That essay also includes a nice figure illustrating intrapopulation variance in shell plication.
+That essay also includes a reproduction of Say's original (1829) figure and a nice figure illustrating intrapopulation variance in shell plication in the topotypic population.

 - See my essay of 15Oct24 for shell morphometric evidence of Widespread hybridization between P. laqueata and P. troostiana in streams of the Tennessee/Cumberland.